 In the Attach to Process dialog box, find the program that you want to attach to from the Available Processes list.

 If the program that you want to debug is running on another computer, use the Qualifier list box to select or specify the remote computer.
-For more information, see Remote Debugging and Diagnostics.
+For more information, see Remote Debugging.